 Genre: Historical Drama (based on true events)

-No one loved Henry Creswell.
+Synopsis: No one loved Henry Creswell.
 That’s what England’s orphanages were built for... the unloved and the forgotten.

-When duty calls, Henry must put his love on hold, and along with Dodger, they leave for the backlines of the battleground.
-While there, the inseparable pair risk life and limb to deliver life-saving medical supplies to the fallen.
-They quickly become indispensable to Officers and infantry alike.
-When Henry is ordered to the Western Front in October of 1918, the already heroic tales of Henry and Dodger soon become a reality amongst the men of the Fourth Army.
+In October of 1918, only months before the war will end, Henry is ordered forward to the Western Front trenches, where the already heroic tales of Henry and Dodger soon become a reality amongst the men of the Fourth Army.
 Every soldier prays that when wounded, Henry and Dodger will be the ones sent to find them.

 In the final hours of the Great War, only one man and one dog will make it home.

 Straight to Inheritance

 Logline: In a future where male birth control is mandated and becoming pregnant without a license is a criminal offense, a gay, playboy bachelor must illegally produce an heir to inherit his dying grandfather’s billion-dollar toy-making fortune.

 Synopsis: Many years ago, the Global Oversight Democracy (G.O.D.) was created to maintain control of human births and achieve a zero-population growth factor in an overpopulated world.
 The drinking water is treated with a genetically manufactured bacterium that temporarily sterilizes the male sperm: birth control from your kitchen tap.